sucom/CoWinPro/README.md

 ![Vaccine Drive](assets/Promotion-Large.png "Vaccine Drive")

 <br>In the public interest, I created this browser extension to enhance India's [Co-WIN App](https://selfregistration.cowin.gov.in/appointment)'s User Interface for easy appointment booking.
-Hoping it will be useful to many.
-I wish you get your vaccine soon.
+Hope it will ease your vaccine booking process.

 <br>